vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

-# One-File Flask Web App Prompt Guide
+# One-File Flask Web App Prompt

 Use a code example plus AI to quickly build flask apps that run locally.
 Create privacy-focused web apps without the complexity of a multi-file project structure.
 Python, HTML, CSS and JS code are all in one python file.